Upsales General Terms and conditions

 12.3 Furthermore, the Customer agrees and acknowledges that any Third Party Applications, and applicable third parties, may obtain access to Customer Data, and to store, process and transmit Customer Data outside the Service, as well as data pertaining to the Customer’s use and/or configuration of the Service.
 Upsales is not responsible for any collection, transmission, disclosure, use or deletion of Customer Data by or through any Third Party Applications or such third parties.
 Any processing of personal data by third parties in connection with Third Party Applications will be subject to processing agreements to be entered into between the Customer and such third parties.

 12.4 Upsales does not own or control any of the Third Party Applications, and the Customer shall not hold Upsales responsible for any Third Party Applications under any circumstances.
-Upsales does not in any way warrant the functionality, quality, reliability, security, completeness, usefulness or non-infringement of an Third Party Application.
+Upsales does not in any way warrant the functionality, quality, reliability, security, completeness, usefulness or noninfringement of a Third Party Application.
 Consequently, the Customer bears all risk associated with accessing, installing and using any Third Party Applications.
 Any support and maintenance of Third Party Applications is to be provided by the applicable third parties, only, in accordance with the agreement between the Customer and such third party.
 Failure of applicable third parties to provide support, maintenance or other services shall not entitle the Customer to any refunds or other compensation by Upsales.

-12.5 Any additional services provided by Upsales to the Customer in relation to Third Party Applications, including without limitation integration and similar consultancy services, shall be a governed by separate service agreement(s) to be entered into between the Parties.
+12.5 Any additional services provided by Upsales to the Customer in relation to Third Party Applications, including without limitation integration and similar consultancy services, shall be governed by separate service agreement(s) to be entered into between the Parties.

-13. Limitations of Liability and Warranties
+13 Limitations of Liability and Warranties

 13.1 No party shall be liable to the other party for failure to perform its obligation under this Agreement if such performance is prevented by circumstances beyond the control of the party, including, but not limited to, acts of authorities, strikes or other difficulties on the labour markets, general shortage of supplies, fire or loss of electricity, communications or data.